Free vs Paid CAM Tools: Excel or Software?

-The honest answer to "can I use Excel for CAM reconciliation" is: yes, with caveats.
-The question you should really be asking is what "handle" means in practice, and whether the failure modes of spreadsheet-based reconciliation apply to your portfolio.
+The honest answer to "can I use Excel for CAM reconciliation" is yes, with caveats.
+The better question is what "handle" means in practice.

 What Excel Actually Does Well